Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 **Table of Contents:**

 This is the basic introduction to the layout and structure of the app.
+You can use the buttons under Table of Contents to navigate the app.

 > ![A screenshot of a cell phone Description automatically
 > generated](./media/image6.jpeg)